-Medical HQ to spearhead EU military integration
+Medical HQ to spearhead EU military push

 The EU official said the first review would take place in 2020, but not that no one would risk being excluded until after a second review in 2025.

 "Member states have signed up to this and we have all the reasons to trust that they will fulfil the commitments.
-So see you in 2025," the official said.
+So, see you in 2025," the official said.

-He added that "the Americans will [also] make a lot of pressure in the direction of the Europeans" to make them keep their word.
+He added that "the Americans will [also] make a lot of pressure in the direction of the Europeans" to keep them to their word.

 He said the UK, the bloc's top military force, would be able to join under special conditions for non-EU participants to be detailed "sometime next year".

-At least one of the projects, the French-led creation of a secure radio system, was already in the pipeline for years, but the EU official said the initiatives on the list-of-17 would now be able to benefit from EU budget grants.
+At least one of the projects, the French-led creation of a secure radio system, was already in the pipeline for a long time, but the EU official said the initiatives on the list-of-17 would now be able to benefit from EU budget grants.

 "It's about incentives.
-It's about money which may come from the Commission," he said.
+It's about money which may come from the commission," he said.

 The joint projects are part of wider efforts that include a €5.5 billion EU defence fund and a single HQ, in Brussels, for EU military training missions.

-Mogherini, who has always cautioned against calling the developments an "EU army", said on Tuesday that the projects were just "very practical programmes" to "fill some gaps in our capabilities".
+Mogherini, who has cautioned against calling the developments an "EU army", said on Tuesday that the projects were "very practical programmes" to "fill some gaps in our capabilities".

-She added that the "possibilities are immense" in terms of future EU defence cooperation.
+She noted that the "possibilities are immense" in terms of future EU defence cooperation.

 "It's historic.
 It's big, but the work has just begun," she said.

+Mogherini added that she could "never have imagined", at the start of her mandate three years ago, that the EU would take such steps.

-But the Commission head, Jean-Claude Juncker was more bullish on Monday, likening the defence push to a fairy tale come true for deeper EU integration.
+The commission head, Jean-Claude Juncker, voiced similar feelings on Monday, likening the defence push to a fairy tale come true for EU integration.

-"It was necessary to awaken the 'Sleeping Beauty' of the Lisbon Treaty," he said, referring to the EU legal text that paved the way for the military projects seven years ago.
+"It was necessary to awaken the 'Sleeping Beauty' of the Lisbon Treaty," he said, referring to the EU legal text, back in 2010, that paved the way for the military initiative.